How to Become a Physician’s Assistant

 Q: How did you become a physician assistant?

 A: When I joined the Army in 1986, I became a medic.
-As a medic, I had much exposure to physician assistants because the military makes much use of them as there are special accommodations for military members.
+As a medic, I had much exposure to physician assistants because the military makes much use of them.
 In fact, the position was designed by the military in World Word II, when there was such an extreme shortage of physicians that they had to fast-track the training.
 After the war, PAs were developed to address healthcare needs in underserved rural areas, as well as provide career opportunities for returning military corpsmen.

 In 1965, Duke University established the first program to formally educate PAs.